Federal Building & U.S. Courthouse, Danville

 Danville, IL 61832

-The building is home to the U.S. Bankruptcy Court, Marshals Service, and Social Security Administration.
+The building is home to the U.S. Bankruptcy Court, Social Security Administration, and Congressman John Shimkus.

 Following the courthouse's restoration in 1991, the three-story limestone and granite building, one of the city’s last historically significant properties, received a Modernization Award from Buildings, a monthly trade magazine.
-The building earned its ENERGY STAR® certification in 2010.
+The building earned ENERGY STAR® certification in 2010.

 Based on the building’s most recent (2012) GSA Tenant Satisfaction Survey, 100% of tenants are more than satisfied with the building and GSA’s services (score of four or higher on a five-point scale).